Early Sobriety Will Trigger Anxiety

-Getting sober is essentially about replacing destructive coping strategies with constructive ones.
-This is especially true in early sobriety, because painful feelings like anxiety will get triggered due to lack of alcohol, plus the overall strangeness of navigating the world sober.
-It just feels really weird for a while.
+Getting sober is essentially about avoiding negative coping skills and learning constructive ones.
+This is especially true in early sobriety when anxiety triggers flare up due to lack of alcohol.
+Plus the overall strangeness of navigating the world sober would cause anyone extra anxiety and stress.
+It feels weird for a while.

-- Go to lots of 12 Step meetings. — If you're getting sober via a 12 Step program like AA, it's a good idea to go to a lot of meetings in early sobriety.
+- Go to lots of 12 Step meetings. -- If you're getting sober via a 12 Step program like AA, it's a good idea to go to a lot of meetings in early sobriety.
 Lots of people in the program told me early on that I should try to go to a meeting a day for awhile.

-- Find meetings that work for you. — Every meeting has a different flavor and tone, so find ones you feel comfortable enough in to share honestly about how you're feeling.
+- Find meetings that work for you. -- Every meeting has a different flavor and tone, so find ones you feel comfortable enough in to share honestly about how you're feeling.
 The whole point of meetings is to talk honestly about your experience.
 It's a little like group therapy, but without the high counseling fees (see What is Group Therapy?
 How It Works, Why It’s Useful).

-- Work the 12 Steps. — The Steps, plus a belief in a higher power concept of your understanding, are two of the main tools in 12 Step recovery.
+- Work the 12 Steps. -- The steps, plus a belief in a higher power concept of your understanding, are two of the main tools in 12 Step recovery.
 They help you get at and work through painful feelings like anxiety during early sobriety.
 The Steps are spiritual tools that can help you better relate to (and regulate) your emotions without the use of drugs or alcohol.

 The tools of recovery, like meetings, the Steps, and a sponsor, are substitute coping skills for drinking.
 They don't work as fast, and they're not as easy to acquire, but, over time, they're much more constructive and work better than drinking ever could.